cta-observatory/ctapipe_io_magic/README.md

 -   v0.4.1: added CI, refactoring of code, added tests, extract drive information once
 -   v0.4.2: added more tests, refactored code, allow the processing of all subruns from the same run at the same time (including drive information), correct de-rotation of quantities from the CORSIKA frame to the geographical frame, computation of bad pixels, modification of focal length to take into account the coma aberration, fix dowload of test data set
 -   v0.4.3: difference of arrival times between events read from ROOT files, used for effective observation time calculation
+-   v0.4.4: changed units of peak_time from time slices (as stored in MARS) to nanoseconds